-This handbook has been prepared to introduce nursing students to the COM ADN Program.
-The policies and regulations of the college catalog, COM student handbook and the ADN program student handbook provide guidance for the nursing student.
+This handbook has been prepared to introduce nursing students to the COM VN Program.
+The policies and regulations of the college catalog, COM student handbook and the VN student handbook provide guidance for the nursing student.
 Failure to comply will result in disciplinary action up to and including dismissal from the nursing program and/or college.